Epicurus: Principal Doctrines

 The Principal Doctrines are forty authoritative conclusions set up as official doctrines by Epicurus.
 Some of the Principal Doctrines are organized into groups and are meant to be studied together.
 The first four doctrines make up the Tetrapharmakos (Four Cures).
 Doctrines 5-21 and 26-30 discuss other topics in ethics, 22-25 deal with epistemology, and 31-40 explain the Epicurean doctrines on justice and societal relations.

 Tetrapharmakos

 Part of Herculaneum Papyrus 1005 (P.Herc.1005), col. 5.
 Contains Epicurean tetrapharmakos from Philodemus' Adversus Sophistas.

 Tetrapharmakos (τετραφάρμακος), or "The four-part cure", is a basic guideline as to how to live the happiest possible life, based on the first four of the doctrines.
 These are short recommendations to avoid anxiety or existential dread.
 The name "tetrapharmakon" comes from a compound of four drugs (wax, tallow, pitch and resin); used metaphorically by Roman-era Epicureans to refer to the four remedies for healing the soul.

+Each saying is meant to be a short reminder of Epicurean cures for the major fears that Epicurean philosophy sought to cure, teaching that the gods do not intervene in the world as that conflicts with a true conception of the Gods as perfect beings, that death is nothing to us since death will never cause us any pain while alive, that happiness is easy to attain with nature requiring very little for a happy life, and that pain is either severe but short or long but very manageable and thus easy to endure and disregard.